 Newgate is a modern British fashion and lifestyle brand loved by creative people the world over.
 They are passionate about designing affordable collectable iconic pieces in their famous British studios which end up on millions of walls and wrists globally.

 The G6 chronograph dials have unique design assets including multi faceted and coloured chapter rings, inner bezels, sub dials and rings.
-The colour palette featured on most dials includes "Magnetic Blue and "Pluto Pink" all executed with quality and accuracy.
+The color palette featured on most dials includes "Magnetic Blue and "Pluto Pink" all executed with quality and accuracy.
 The stand out Newgate triptych style chronograph subs will be the instantly recognisable insignia of the fashion luxurious G6, a nod to all discerning brand savvy people.
 We sat down with founder and head designer, Jim Read to find out more about Newgate.

 How did Newgate begin?

 Everything happened organically for us really.
 I started the brand with my wife, Chloe.
 I had just been kicked out of art school and Chloe left her business degree partway through.
 After being set up on a blind date we realised we had similar backgrounds and ambitions, so we began coming up with business ideas until something stuck.
 My dad used to own a record and electrical shop, so I helped a lot there when I was younger.
 I also opened a clothes store for a short while until Chloe and I had decided on a joint idea for the business.
 And it’s been Newgate ever since!